plone/documentation/docs/contributing/core/package-dependencies.md

 ### Main components

-Some explanation on the mental model
+The following points describe the mental model.

 -   Foundation:
     - `Zope` core and its dependencies is the application server,
     - the Zope component architecture (ZCA) framework and
     - some additional packages from the wider Zope ecosystem.
-  - then there are generic, standalone Plone libraries,
+    - Then there are generic, standalone Plone libraries,
     - plus various other Python libraries.
-- `Products.CMFCore` provides on top of Zope very basic content management features we rely on.
+-   `Products.CMFCore` provides very basic content management features on top of Zope on which Plone relies.
-- `plone.base` defines several interfaces as contracts for the component architecture we build on.
+-   `plone.base` defines several interfaces as contracts for the component architecture on which Plone is built.
-   Additional it provides some base classes and utility functions we use often.
+    Additionally it provides some base classes and utility functions that Plone often uses.
-   It also depends on `Products.CMFCore` and so `Zope`.
+    It also depends on `Products.CMFCore`, and therefore `Zope`.
-   Additional it depends on generic functionality like `plone.dexterity`, `plone.behavior` and `plone.registry`.
+    Additionally it depends on generic functionality provided by `plone.dexterity`, `plone.behavior`, and `plone.registry`.
-- The space of plenty `plone.*`, `plone.app.*` and related libraries defines the core of Plone.
+-   The space of many `plone.*`, `plone.app.*`, and their related libraries defines the core of Plone.
-- On top of this core, depending on these packages, is `Products.CMFPlone` which is the package to depend on if the basic Plone core is referenced.
+-   On top of this core, depending on these packages, is `Products.CMFPlone`, which is the package to depend on if the basic Plone core is referenced.
-- On top of `Products.CMFPlone`
+-   On top of `Products.CMFPlone` are the following.
-  - are the core APIs like `plone.api` and `plone.restapi`,
+    -   The core APIs `plone.api` and `plone.restapi`.
-  - there is the distribution support `plone.distribution` and specific distributions, currently `plone.volto`, `plone.classicui`,
+    -   There is distribution support in `plone.distribution` and specific distributions, currently `plone.volto` and `plone.classicui`.
-  - are core addons like Working Copy Support (`plone.app.iterate`), discussion support (`plone.app.discussion`), ...
+    -   Core add-ons include Working Copy Support from `plone.app.iterate`, discussion support (`plone.app.discussion`), and other add-ons.
-  - is `plone.app.upgrade`, the package to upgrade between Plone version.
+    -   `plone.app.upgrade` is the package to upgrade between Plone version.
-- The package `Plone` is the package to depend on if you want to depend on the whole Plone with everything.
+-   If you want to depend on the whole Plone with everything, you should depend on the package `Plone`.
     This meta package without any code depends on all other packages.
-  It is what you want to install if you do not want to care about the details with all batteries included.
+    It is what you want to install if you don't care about the details and get "batteries included".

-### The space on top of CMFPlone
+### The space on top of `Products.CMFPlone`

-Add-on developers and integrators are primary interacting with the dependencies on top of CMFPlone.
+Add-on developers and integrators primarily interact with the dependencies on top of `Products.CMFPlone`.
 The following diagram visualizes this part.

 ```{mermaid}